astridx/meinblog/content/posts/joomla/12joomla-acl.en.md

 1. install your component in Joomla version 4 to test it:

 Copy the files in the `administrator` folder to the `administrator` folder of your Joomla 4 installation.

-Install your components as described in part one, after copying all files.
+Install your component as described in part one, after copying all files.
 Joomla will update the database for you during the installation.

 2. create a new item in your component.
 Make sure that you are offered a checkbox for saving a permission.
 The value you enter here will be saved with the item and can be queried when it is displayed in a list.